Last updated 19 October 2022

 In the meantime, James Brown was wrong when he said that this is man’s world.

-Gone are the days when women stayed at home on a Sunday, doing the laundry and preparing dinner for when hubby got back from his ride out.
+Gone are the days when women stayed home on a Sunday, doing the laundry and preparing dinner for when hubby got back from his ride out.

 She’s now out on her own bike, tearing up the twisties with the best of them.
 And as well she should be!

-If you live in a cold, wet, and blustery UK, textiles are a must for pretty much anyone who owns a bike.
+If you live in a cold, wet, and blustery UK, textiles are a must for anyone who owns a bike.
 And with our summers becoming just as hot as those in continental Europe, the versatility provided by textiles is simply unparalleled.

 (We have listed them in price order from lowest to highest.)

-1. Oxford Montreal Women’s Motorcycle Textile Jacket, £99.99
+Oxford Montreal Women’s Textile Motorcycle Jacket

 We’re big fans of the Oxford brand here at Motorcycle Tourer.
 Sure, there are other brands out there that offer better stuff.
 But at their price point, Oxford never fails to offer excellent value for money.

 First, the Oxford Monreal fits well.
-And it’s waterproof and breathable thanks to its Reissa membrane construction.
+And it’s waterproof and breathable, thanks to its Reissa membrane construction.

 It’s also nice that Oxford took the time to waterproof the pockets, as well as the zips on all the vents.